Grim-/OutwardSuperSimpleExample/README.md

 ```

-We now need to introduce our code into the Outward code base, this is infact very simple, when we click "Build" in Visual Studio and create a DLL from our code, any classes we make inside the project are compiled and included.
+We now need to introduce our code into the Outward code base this is infact very simple, when we click "Build" in Visual Studio and create a DLL from our code, any classes we make inside the project are compiled and included.

 So our project now looks like this, we are almost there!